michaelmacinnis/oh/doc/manual.md

     ls >file; wc -l file

 except that no file is used.
-Instead the two processes are connected by a pipe and are run in parallel.
+Instead the two commands are connected by a pipe and are run in parallel.

 A pipeline may consist of more than two commands.